wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 the idea is  to keep everything in RAM and/or I/O operations.
 Clearly keeping things in RAM can avoid costly I/O operation, but as we know RAM capacity is limited.
-So, based on what we learned in the previous tab, we could loose parallel efficiency due to RAM constraints.
+So, based on what we learned in the previous tab, we could lose parallel efficiency due to RAM constraints.

 #### Simulating Simple Task Dependencies